Bluetooth AVRCP: What Is It and Which Version to Choose?

 The biggest addition is that of metadata.
 With metadata support, the controller and player can share details about the track being played.

 This can include things like the track name, artist name, album, playtime, and anything else encoded into the metadata.
 The 1.3 version also shows the status of the music (or file) being played.
-You can see if it is currently playing or stopped and follow along with the track duration as it plays.
+You can see if it is currently playing or stopped and follow along with the track duration as it plays, which is particularly useful when using a stereo headset.

 #3 bluetooth AVRCP 1.4